Thinking about retirement? This is the time to learn more about your options and benefits and the decisions you will have to consider, including:

-Within Reach: Transitioning from Career to Retirement presented by TIAA: Getting to retirement is an accomplishment - but there are move adventures to come!
-Once you reach retirment, you may have 20 or 30 or years to enjoy it.
-This online workshop will help you imagine your ideal retirement and plan for how to make the most of it.
+Within Reach: Transitioning from Career to Retirement (presented by TIAA): Once you reach retirement, you may have 20 or 30 or years to enjoy it.
+This online workshop will help you imagine your ideal retirement and start to plan for it.
 View a recording of the session (held 7/14/2020).

-RETIREWISE (presented by MetLife & Harvard Benefits): Comprehensive retirement planning workshop presented by MetLife provides step-by-step approach to creating a realistic financial and retirement planning strategy.
-Free for faculty, staff, and spouses/partners.
-Check back for next session dates.
+RETIREWISE (presented by MetLife & Harvard Benefits): Comprehensive workshop provides anstep-by-step approach to creating a realistic financial and retirement planning strategy.
+For faculty, staff, and spouses/partners.
+Check back for upcoming session dates.

-Health Coverage in Retirement: Learn about your healthcare insurance options during retirement with presentations from Harvard Benefits and Blue Cross Blue Shield of Massachusetts (BCBSMA), including Harvard's post-retirement health eligibility and plans, and planning for medicare.
-View the recorded Blue Cross Blue Shield portion and Harvard Benefits presentation (both presented live on 7/21/2020).
+Health Coverage in Retirement: Learn about your retirement healthcare options with presentations from Harvard Benefits and Blue Cross Blue Shield of Massachusetts, including plans from Harvard and medicare.
+View the recorded Blue Cross Blue Shield portion and Harvard Benefits presentation (presented live on 7/21/2020).

 Release time for Retirement Planning: Staff with at least 10 years of service who are at least age 60 may be provided with paid time off for the purpose of pursuing retirement-oriented development in the years immediately preceding retirement (depending on department staffing and workload).
 Learn more.

 Harvard Institute for Learning in Retirement.
-A powerful, member-led learning community offers classes, lectures, and extracurricular activities based on the interests and passions of the 550 members.
+Active member-led learning community offers classes, lectures, and extracurricular activities based on the interests and passions of the 550 members.